aakarshv1/InvestaScope/README.md

 ```
 2. Generate free API Key from [Alpha Vantage](https://www.alphavantage.co/)
 3. Input API Key to `configtemplate.ini` and change file name to `config.ini`
+4. Generate a CSV file of your activities and orders history from your brokerage platform.

 ## Usage
-- **-f, --csv_file**: Specify the path to the CSV file containing transaction history
+- **-f, --csv_file**: Specify the path to the CSV file containing activity/orders history
 - **-c, --investment_company**: Required.
-Provide the name of the investment company to correctly interpret the format of the transaction history.
+Provide the name of the investment company to correctly interpret the format of the activity/orders history.
 - **-g, --growth_type**: Required.
 Choose the type of growth calculation ("money" or "percentage")
 - **-d, --include_dividend**: Include this flag to factor in dividends when performing calculations.